punk-security/smbeagle/README.md

                                      elasticsearch by providing elasticsearch
-                                     hostname (default port is 9200 , but can be overridden) --elasticsearch-port               (Default: 9200) Define the elasticsearch
+                                     hostname (default port is 9200 , but can be overridden)
+  -a, --aggression                   (Default: 6) Vary scanning speed in a range
+                                     between 1 and 10.
+10 being fastest [No
+                                     decimals]
+  --elasticsearch-port               (Default: 9200) Define the elasticsearch
                                      custom port if required -f, --fast                         Enumerate only one files permissions per